 The first piece of incorrect information is the scientific name for the plant.info In both the patent and the EU plant breeder’s rights, the name is given as Tradescantia albiflora.
 This species no longer exists, and has been considered a botanical synonym for Tradescantia fluminensis since at least 2004,source long before either cultivar was produced.

-It’s also possible that ‘Nanouk’ is not actually T. fluminensis at all – it has flowers which seem to be more closely related to another species, Tradescantia cerinthoides.
+In fact ‘Nanouk’ is not T. fluminensis at all – its flowers and growth habit show that it belongs to a related species, Tradescantia cerinthoides.
 Many cultivated Tradescantia plants are labelled as T. albiflora when they actually belong to other species in the same subgenus.source This kind of misnaming is very common in horticulture.

 The second piece of incorrect information is the leaf size.
 The patent describes the leaves as about 4.2cm long and 2.8cm wide.source Most people who have bought ‘Nanouk’ plants agree that the leaves soon grow bigger than this.source It also conflicts with the information in the EU plant breeder’s rights registration, which describes the leaves as 12cm long and 5cm wide.source The owners of ‘Nanouk’ have said the size in the US patent describes the plant when grown under professional conditions, including appropriate use of PGRs.source